ram-24-mp/DBDCalc/README.md

 # DBDCalc
-An R script for calculating sediment core dry bulk densities from wet/dry weight data
+An R script for calculating sediment core dry bulk densities and porosities from wet/dry weight data or dry weight/volume data